 Where to go on holiday in September

 With summer drawing to a close, the stunning Italian Lakes get some reprieve from the touristy holiday crowds and the Greek islands are ideal for a peaceful beach break.
 Days are still long, sunny and warm – swim in perfect-temperature seas or catch those breathtaking sunsets in Santorini.
 For nature lovers, game viewing at Kruger National Park is at its best as the animals congregate around water holes and river banks, and whales can be spotted around the Western Cape and Hermanus.
 It’s also spring in Western Australia so Shark Bay is carpeted in pretty wildflowers.
-Choose to celebrate that special occasion by combining a city break in Tel Aviv with a diving trip to the Red Sea resorts of Eilat and Aqaba.

 It’s dry season in South Africa, so game viewing at Kruger National Park is at its best as the animals flock to river banks and water holes.
 September is a peak time for spotting southern right whales on the Western Cape and in Hermanus – pick the right hotel and you could watch them from your room.
 Humpback whales also visit between June and November, alongside the resident Bryde’s whale.
 Warm weather means it’s comfortable to be outside but not as cool as high summer.